hwellmann/org.ops4j.dadl/README.md

 Releases go to Maven Central.

 DADL is incubating.
-The first milestone release is *DADL 0.1.0*.
+The current milestone release is *DADL 0.3.0*.

 ## Issue Tracking